Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We should confirm that the package `gunicorn` is in the project's `requirements.txt` file.

-If `gunicorn` does _not_ appear in our `requirement.txt`, we can add it by installing it locally with:
+If `gunicorn` does _not_ appear in our `requirement.txt`, we can install it locally by activating our virtual environment and running the command:

 ```bash
 (venv) $ pip install gunicorn